Hans Christian Andersen

 taclenow pl = taclow

-taredna thunder
+taredna v thunder

 ternos vyttyn phr next morning